spencermamer/messages_store/README.md

 ### Running Home Assistant

-*   Once the devcontainer is up and running, Home Assistant should start automatically as part of the `postStartCommand`.
-*   If you need to start it manually or if it was stopped, open a terminal in VS Code (Terminal > New Terminal) and run:
+*   Once the devcontainer is up and running, open a terminal in VS Code (Terminal > New Terminal) and start Home Assistant manually:
     ```bash
     hass -c config
     ```